l1siki-dev/okinawa_gametheory/README.md

 **If the world consisted only of Japan.
 The dependent Okinawa plan is perfect.**
 But the world is not only Japan.
 And we have a **non-democratic China now richer than Japan**.
 50 years ago, the plan might have looked perfect.
 But today, it looks catastrophic.
-As I explained in "Lie 2/Poverty is a hole in our armor", poor citizens are vulnerable to influence from China.
+As I explained in "2/Poverty is a hole in our armor", poor citizens are vulnerable to influence from China.

 Nagata-cho succeeded in securing a favorable economic balance between Okinawa and Tokyo by weakening Okinawa.
 But that's also shifting the economic balance between Okinawa and Beijing.